-Glenn T. Stanton is the director for Family Formation Studies at Focus on the Family in Colorado Springs and a research fellow at the Institute of Marriage and Family in Ottawa.
-He debates and lectures extensively on the issues of gender, sexuality, marriage and parenting at universities and churches around the country.
-He served the George W. Bush administration for many years as a consultant on increasing fatherhood involvement in the Head Start program.
+Glenn T. Stanton is the director of Global Family Formation Studies at Focus on the Family and a research fellow at the Institute of Marriage and Family in Ottawa, Ontario.
+He debates and lectures extensively on the issues of gender, sexuality, marriage and parenting at universities and churches around the world.
+Stanton served the George W. Bush administration for many years as a consultant on increasing fatherhood involvement in the Head Start program.

 He is the co-writer of “Irreplaceable,” a film seen in theaters by more than 130,000 people across the United States and Canada and released worldwide, and he is the co-author and co–creator of “The Family Project,” a 12-session small group DVD curriculum produced by Focus on the Family.

 Stanton is also the author of a number of books on various aspects of marriage and families.
 His recent books are “Loving My (LGBT) Neighbor: Being Friends in Grace and Truth,” an exploration of how Christians should interact with their gay or lesbian neighbors, and “The Family Project,” a theological, anthropological and sociological look at the essential human institution of the family.

 He is also the author of “The Rings Makes All the Difference”; “Secure Daughters, Confident Sons: How Parents Guide Their Children into Authentic Masculinity and Femininity”; “Why Marriage Matters: Reasons to Believe in Marriage in Postmodern Society”; “My Crazy, Imperfect Christian Family”; and “Marriage on Trial: The Case Against Same-Sex Marriage and Parenting,” which was featured on C-SPAN BookTV.
 He is a contributing author to nine others, as well.

 Stanton is a graduate of the University of West Florida with graduate degrees in philosophy and history.
 He resides in Colorado Springs with his wife and five children.